 Rue Cler is a shopping street that Rick Steves made very popular.
 It is a wonderful street to explore, eat, shop, people watch.

-From rue Cler, go to rue Dominique, take a right, and start walking back towards the 6th.
+From rue Cler, go to rue St. Dominique, take a right, and start walking back towards the 6th.
 If you look behind you, you’ll get some great shots of the Eiffel Tower.
-I love to stop and have a coffee break at LIBERTE on rue Dominique.
+I love to stop and have a coffee break at LIBERTE on rue St. Dominique.

 On your way, you’ll pass one of my favorite churches, Basilique Sainte-Clothilde.